 Did You Know That Diesel Fuel Weighs More Than Gasoline?

 It’s true.
-A litre of diesel fuel weighs 4.3 kg compared to 3.5 kg for gasoline.
-Diesel fuel has a higher energy density than gasoline, generating about 18% more BTUs.
+A gallon of diesel fuel weighs around 7 lbs compared to 6.2 lb for gasoline (a 10% difference).
+Diesel fuel has a higher energy density than gasoline, generating about 15% more BTUs on average.
 But that’s only part of the story.
 Diesel engines are more efficient by design, leveraging that extra energy into a 30-35% efficiency improvement compared to a gas engine.
 This is one reason you will see more and more clean-diesel cars and light trucks in the future.

 Motorola’s first attempt at music on the road was a built-in record player.
 It didn’t catch on.
 But in 1930, the first commercially successful automobile radio (also by Motorola) was wired into production cars.
 The option cost $130 – almost a quarter of the base cost of a new Ford Model A Deluxe Coupe!
 At the other end of the spectrum, the Ford Crown Victoria was the last vehicle to offer a cassette player (originally introduced in 1970) in its 2011 model year.